awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-create-flow-definition.md

 ## Create a Flow Definition \(API\)<a name="a2i-create-human-review-api"></a>

-To create a flow definition using the Amazon SageMaker API, you use the `CreateFlowDefinition` operation\.
+To create a flow definition using the SageMaker API, you use the `CreateFlowDefinition` operation\.
 For an overview of the `CreateFlowDefinition` operation, and details about each parameter, see [ `CreateFlowDefinition`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateFlowDefinition.html)\.

 **To create a flow definition \(API\)**